Hidencod/MakeIt3D-docs/MakeIt3D/docs/aces/actions.md

     category: "transforms",
     description: "Set the rotation of a 3D object in the scene.",
     parameters: [
-      { name: "Object ID", description: "The ID of the object to set rotation" }, { name: "X Rotation", description: "X rotation in radians" }, { name: "Y Rotation", description: "Y rotation in radians" }, { name: "Z Rotation", description: "Z rotation in radians" },
+      { name: "Object", description: "The placeholder of the object to set rotation" }, { name: "X Rotation", description: "X rotation in radians" }, { name: "Y Rotation", description: "Y rotation in radians" }, { name: "Z Rotation", description: "Z rotation in radians" },